mmctl/easycrypt-ext/README.md

    [Tempel](https://github.com/minad/tempel), and
    [Avy](https://github.com/abo-abo/avy) the next time Emacs launches.
 If you don't want a certain package, simply remove its `use-package` block.
-Although these packages are rather customizable, the defaults should be fine for most use cases, so we keep the configuration minimal here.
-For possible customization, see the package repositories (linked in the comments) or [Tips and Tricks](#tips-and-tricks).
+Although these packages are quite configurable, their defaults should be fine for most use cases.
+For configuration options and ideas, see the package repositories (linked in the comments) or [Tips and Tricks](#tips-and-tricks).

     ```emacs-lisp
     ;; Cape (keyword completion)